finn-no/apps-handbook/FIRST_DAYS.md

 Here's a rough plan of what you'll be doing, we hope you like what we have prepared for you.

 ## Training program
-If you don't have much experience with Android or iOS we have prepared a nice 6-month training program for you, in this period you'll be mentored and challenged to become a great Android developer.
+If you don't have much experience with Android or iOS we have prepared a nice 6-month training program for you, in this period you'll be mentored and challenged to become a great app developer.
 This program might be different from people to people, it mainly depends on your current experience level.

 ## Onboarding program
 If you have been working with Android or iOS for quite some time and feel confident you'll be faced with our onboarding program to get you started in how we have been doing things at FINN.
 We call this project "Wishlist" or "Ønskeliste" in Norwegian.
 You'll find all the details of this project [here](/ONBOARDING_PROJECT.md).